 Ms. Bagwell graduated from the University of Tampa with a Master of Science in Nursing and is a board certified adult nurse practitioner.
 She holds a certification as an HIV specialist from the American Academy of HIV Medicine.
 Ms. Bagwell joined Midway Specialty Care Center in 2013 at the advent of the direct acting antiviral era for the treatment of hepatitis C. Ms. Bagwell provides treatment for HIV, hepatitis C, pre-exposure HIV prophylaxis, post-exposure HIV prophylaxis, sexually transmitted infections, and primary care.
 Ms. Bagwell enjoys spending her free with time with her husband and her two daughters.

 Jenn primarily practices as an advanced practice registered nurse in the field of infectious disease.
 Jenn serves as the clinical administrator and is primarily responsible for the West Palm Beach office.
 She has provided infectious disease consultations in the inpatient as well as outpatient clinical settings.
 Dr. Kuretski attained the distinction of Doctor of Nursing from the University of Miami, School of Nursing.
 She has a particular interest in retroviruses such as Human Immunodeficiency Virus (HIV).
 This interest and clinical experience led her to obtaining specialty certification as an American Academy of HIV Medicine, HIV Specialist.
 She has been involved in over 50 clinical trials in the field of infectious disease.
 She previously served as adjunct faculty at the University of Miami in the M.S.N. and D.N.P. programs at the School of Nursing.
 Dr. Kuretski is a family nurse practitioner certified by the American Academy of Nurse Practitioners (AANP).
-She currently serves as a Nurse Practitioner, seeing patients in primarily, the outpatient setting.

 Lauren Leeflang is a Board Certified Physician Assistant.